nicgirault/circosJS/readme.md

 ## Installation

-If you don't know what is yarn or npm you can skip this step and get started with [this canvas](doc/canvas.html).
+If you don't know what is npm you can skip this step and get started with [this canvas](doc/canvas.html).
 Otherwise:

 ```
-yarn add circos
+npm install --save circos
 ```

 ## Layout